greywolve/calderwood-paper/src/04_design.md

 Datoms are very low level, and working with them in production, as the author has for a few years, can be tedious.
 Even though all facts are stored, we are often more interested in collections of facts being asserted at the same time, rather than individual facts.
-Often we are more interested in actual events that happened, like a user being created, as opposed to a particular attribute of that user being created..
+We are more interested in actual events that happened, like a user being created, as opposed to a particular attribute of that user being asserted.

 In light of this, this project uses Datomic in a way which gives an emphasis on collections of datoms, otherwise known as transactions.
 Since the time component